fuvmath/fuvmath.github.io/_posts/Capstone/2024-04-06-Capstone-Handbook.md

 According to university-wide policy, a capstone marks the culmination of a student’s curriculum.
 The capstone is a project that demonstrates the principal learning outcomes and competencies of that curriculum in a meaningful and coherent way.
 The capstone may also be drawn from relevant extra-curricular activities and practical experience to support the research and realization of the project.
 The capstone should evidence competency in a primary disciplinary specialization (optionally supported by secondary and tertiary disciplinary areas).

 In the Applied Mathematics major, the capstone is to be conducted individually and can take only the form of a written thesis.
 In extremely rare cases, a student may wish to complete other kinds of projects.
-However, in such cases an approval by ALL faculty in Applied Mathematics.
+However, in such cases an approval by ALL faculty in Applied Mathematics is required.

 REMEMBER: